 A parent's baby group survival guide

-If going to a baby group feels like the first day at school, Cathy Winston's playground survival tips are just what you need
+If going to a baby group feels like the first day at school, these playground survival tips are just what you need

 Yes, on paper it sounds perfect: singing, puppets and play, my daughter's three favourite things rolled into one session at a local children's centre.
 In practice?
 As all the regular mums caught up with each other's news, the only conversation I managed was with a chatty toddler.